Brighton Football Club: Early years

+VFA

-The club is believed to have been formed in 1885 and seven years later became a foundation member of the Metropolitan Junior Football Association.
-They won a premiership in 1903 during their sixteen years in the league and in 1908 joined the VFA as one of the teams to replace Richmond, who had shifted to the Victorian Football League (VFL), and West Melbourne, who had merged with North Melbourne in a failed attempt to do the same.
+In 1908, Brighton joined the VFA as one of the teams to replace Richmond, who had shifted to the Victorian Football League (VFL), and West Melbourne, who had merged with North Melbourne in a failed attempt to do the same.
 During this time, Brighton played its home matches at the Brighton Beach Oval, before shifting to Elsternwick Park in 1927.

 Brighton first played finals football in the VFA in 1926 with help from former Fitzroy player Gordon Rattray who coached the club.
 They made it all the way to the grand final before losing to Coburg, the club that would beat them again in the grand final the following season.
 They were runners-up in 1938.

+Former professional foot runner, Lynch Cooper was an Aboriginal Australian sprinter who won the Stawell Gift in 1928 and the world's professional sprint championship competition in 1929, played with Brighton in 1935.

 Brighton almost folded while the Association was in recess during World War II, but was able to compile a committee and resume playing in 1945 when the Association resumed.
 Four years later, in 1948, the club won its first and only top division premiership.
 Under the coaching of Col Williamson, they had finished the home and away season in third place and after defeating Brunswick in the preliminary final they qualified for the decider against Williamstown, whom they downed by nine points.

 The club was one of several which struggled badly both on and off the field after the throw-pass era ended in 1950.
 In twelve seasons from 1952 until 1963, the club won eight wooden spoons, including the first three Division 2 wooden spoons in 1961, 1962 and 1963.
 The club had a very low supporter base, a very small group of committeemen, who were increasingly unable to manage all of the administrative work, it struggled to retain players, and, in some seasons, it had to operate as an amateur club due to lack of money.